 A copy of Church Yard rules and Charges for Services may be obtained from http://www.exeter.anglican.org/.

 The Electoral Roll is a list of the members of the Church of St Calixtus.
 The list is updated on an annual basis.
-Jane Devlin is the Electoral Roll Officer for St Calixtus and she may be contacted at email@example.com.
+The position of Electoral Roll Officer for St Calixtus is currently vacant following the death of our dear friend Jane Devlin.

 Year End accounts to December 2016